This disorder may be caused by diseases, medications, and toxins that damage the kidneys.

 Laboratory tests of blood and urine are done as well as usually imaging tests and sometimes a kidney biopsy.

-Stopping exposure to harmful drugs and toxins and treating underlying disorders improve kidney function.
+Stopping exposure to the offending medications or toxins and treating underlying disorders improve kidney function.

 (See also Overview of Kidney Filtering Disorders Overview of Kidney Filtering Disorders Each kidney contains about 1 million filtering units (glomeruli).
 The glomeruli are made up of many microscopic clusters of tiny blood vessels (capillaries) with small pores.
 These blood vessels... read more .)

 Tubulointerstitial nephritis may be

 Tubulointerstitial nephritis often results in kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney failure has many possible causes.
 Some lead to a rapid decline in kidney function... read more (loss of most kidney function).
 It may be caused by various diseases, medications, toxins, or radiation that damages the kidneys.
 Damage to the tubules results in changes in the amounts of electrolytes (for example, sodium and potassium) in the blood or in problems with the kidney's ability to concentrate urine, resulting in urine that is too dilute.
 Problems concentrating urine causes an increase in daily urine volume (polyuria Excessive or Frequent Urination Most people urinate about 4 to 6 times a day, mostly in the daytime.
 Normally, adults pass between 3 cups (700 milliliters) and 3 quarts (3 liters) of urine a day.
 Excessive urination can refer... read more ) and difficulty maintaining the proper balance of water and electrolytes in the blood.

 Causes of Tubulointerstitial Nephritis